Alfred Ngaro

-Alfred Ngaro (born 1966) is a New Zealand politician.
-He was a member of the New Zealand House of Representatives from 2011 to 2020.
-He is a member of the National Party and the first Cook Islander who was elected to Parliament in New Zealand.
+Alfred Ngaro is a New Zealand politician, serving as leader of NewZeal since 2023.

+He was a list member of the New Zealand House of Representatives from 2011 to 2020, representing the National Party.

+Ngaro is the first New Zealander of Cook Islands descent to be elected to Parliament in New Zealand.
+He was Minister for Pacific Peoples and Minister for the Community and Voluntary Sector in the final year of the Fifth National Government of New Zealand.

+He was later elected leader of the socially conservative New Zeal party in July 2023, and unsuccessfully stood as a list candidate at the subsequent general election.

 Early life

 Ngaro was raised in Te Atatū and attended the local schools of Edmonton Primary, Rangeview Intermediate and Henderson High School.
 Both his parents came from the Cook Islands.
-Ngaro's father Daniel Ngaro from Aitutaki and Pukapuka was a union delegate, and the family has a long tradition of voting for the Labour Party.
+Ngaro's father, Daniel Ngaro, is from Aitutaki and Pukapuka, and was a union delegate.
+The family have a long tradition of voting for the Labour Party.
 His mother, Toko Kirianu, is from Mangaia.
-His parents worked hard, his Mum a cleaner and Dad a labourer, to give Ngaro and his siblings schooling and training opportunities.
+His parents worked hard, his mother as a cleaner and his father as a labourer, to give Ngaro and his siblings education and training opportunities.

+Ngaro's grandmother, Rita Goldstein, is of both Cook Island and Jewish descent, her father being of Polish-Jewish ancestry.
+Ngaro has described himself as "Polynesian by birth and Jewish by descent".
+His wife Mokauina is of Samoan-Niuean descent.
+They have four children: three boys and one girl.

-He trained and qualified as an electrician out west and also completed his theological degree at the Henderson campus of the Bible College of New Zealand (now Laidlaw College).
-Prior to entering Parliament, Ngaro was a consultant in community led development and governance with expertise in New Zealand, Cook Islands and Canada.
+He trained and qualified as an electrician and also completed his theological degree at the Henderson campus of the Bible College of New Zealand (now Laidlaw College).
+Prior to entering Parliament, Ngaro was a consultant in community-led development and governance with expertise in New Zealand, Cook Islands and Canada.
 He co-pioneered several community initiatives such as the Tamaki Achievement Pathway, Healthy Village Action Zone (HVAZ) Project, and the Inspiring Communities Exchange Network sponsored by the Tindall Foundation.
 Ngaro's governance experience includes key roles on the National Family Violence Taskforce, Auckland District Health Board and Pacific Advisory Committee Auckland City Council.
 He is also an Ambassador for the White Ribbon campaign.
 He later won a Sir Peter Blake Emerging Leader Award for his work on the Tamaki Transformation Project.